Schwarzbaer/friction_zero/README.md

   * See branch magnesium-animation-bug.
 Using subParts in an Actor causes an exception when .pose is used, as Actor seems to look for the file with the animation, despite it being present in the model file.
+* Controls
-* Controls: rstick should disable to-horizon stabilization.
+  * rstick should disable to-horizon stabilization.
+  * target flight height change should be on the four buttons.
 * ECU
   * Gyroscopic stabilization
     * Replace numpy.linalg.eig() with a PCA-based approach